-Alternatively, in \cite{Besse00}, prediction, in the context of Functional Autoregressive processes (FAR(1) processes), under the linear assumption on $\rho,$ which is considered to be a compact operator, with $\|\rho\|<1,$ is also studied, from smooth data $\widehat{X}_{1},\dots, \widehat{X}_{n},$ solving the optimization problem where $l$ is the smoothing parameter, $H_q$ is the q-dimensional functional subspace spanned by the leading eigenvectors of the autocovariance operator $C$ associated with its largest eigenvalues.
-Thus, smoothness and rank constrain is considered in the computation of the solution to the optimization problem (\ref{esr}).
+where $l$ is the smoothing parameter, $H_q$ is the $q$--dimensional functional subspace spanned by the leading eigenvectors of the autocovariance operator $C$ associated with its largest eigenvalues.
+Thus, smoothness and rank constraint are considered in the computation of the solution to the optimization problem (\ref{A3:esr}).
 Such a solution is obtained by means of functional PCA.

 The following regularized empirical estimators of $C$ and $D$ are then considered, with inversion of $C$ in the subspace $H_q$:

 Thus, the regularized estimator of $\rho$ is given by